jelmerk/hnswlib/README.md

    Since the amount of memory used scales roughly linearly with the amount of elements you should be able to work out your memory requirements

-- How do I measure the accuracy of the index ?
+- How do I measure the precision of the index ?

   By calling exactView on the hnswlib index you create a read only view on the HnswIndex that produces exact results.
   Which you can use to compare the resuls of the approximative index with